What's a flame graph useful for?

 -F (profiling frequency) set to 99?
 It's a reasonable default.
 You can adjust if you want.

 -F99 tells perf to take 99 samples per second, for more precision increase the value.
 Lower values should produce less output with less precise results.
-Precision you need depends on how long your CPU intensive functions really run.
-If you're looking for the reason of a noticeable slowdown, 99 frames per second should be more than enough.
+The precision you need depends on how long your CPU intensive functions really run.
+If you're looking for the reason for a noticeable slowdown, 99 frames per second should be more than enough.

 After you get that 3 second perf record, proceed with generating the flame graph with the last two steps from above.